aleph2c/ldea/README.md

 ```

-Confirm you can ssh forward to each machine you want to deploy to.
+Confirm you can "ssh forward" to each machine.

 ```
 # do this to each machine you want to control
 ssh -A pi@10.0.0.22
 ```

-Once you have logged into the other machine you can see the ssh keys you are using with:
+Once you have logged in you can see your forwarded ssh keys:

 ```
 # do this on each machine you want to control